Page Speed Comparison of Singapore Commerce

 We will start by looking at the request waterfall:

 The site is built using Next.js which is packed with features to help with performance.
-A noticable feature is Dynamic Importing which we can see from their chunk requests.
-By using Chrome Dev Tool's Coverage feature, let us see how much of these chunks are being used:
+A noticeable feature is Dynamic Importing which we can see from their chunk requests.
+By using Chrome Dev Tool’s Coverage feature, let us see how much of these chunks are being used:

 1.5 MB (57%) of the chunks are not being used on page load.
 Reducing the amount of bytes the user needs to download will save the bandwidth and result in rendering the page faster.

 Possible Improvement - Reduce HTML Size

 Lets look at the very start request waterfall again: